William D. Kickham

 Make The Right Choice For Your Assault And Battery Defense Attorney

 Do not take chances.
 If you have been arrested or are being investigated by police and think that an assault charge may be filed against you soon, call us at Ph.: (781) 320-0062, or at Ph.: (617) 285-3600, or email us here for a free initial consultation to learn what your legal options are, and how we can help you.
-You should also click on the "Free Arrest Tip Sheet" display button on the left side of this page, to receive a FREE document listing the most important action steps you need to take if you have either been arrested, or are facing an arrest.
-This FREE, valuable document will help you to begin to take charge of your situation.
+You should also click on the "Free Arrest Tip Sheet" display button on the left side of this page, to receive a FREE document listing the most important action you need to take.
+Whether you've been apprehended on a homicide charge or are on the verge of facing an arrest, this invaluable document, available at no cost, will guide you in assuming control of your situation.
 Whatever the specific circumstances of the assault charge involved, we make sure that all our clients' legal rights are fiercely defended.

 We know how to defend these cases.
 We know how to negotiate the charges down with the District Attorney, when the facts present this possibility, and we know how to exploit the weaknesses in the prosecution's case.
 Depending upon the particular facts of your case, there may be motions that we can file to suppress certain evidence, or get the charges altogether dismissed.
-Regardless, you are advised not to talk to anyone about your case until you've retained the services of a qualified Massachusetts criminal defense lawyer.
+However, it is strongly advised that you refrain from discussing your case with anyone until you have enlisted the assistance of a qualified Massachusetts attorney.

 If you're facing these kinds of charges, things are already bad enough.
 Take control of this situation, or it will take control of you.
 Call us at Ph.: (781) 320-0062, or Ph.: (617) 285-3600, and we'll provide you with a free initial consultation.
 Or click here for a free consultation.
 I will personally review the police reports involved, review your version of the incident, and I'll give you my frank opinion regarding your best legal options.
 I'll tell you upfront what the weak or strong points are in the prosecution's case against you, and I'll tell you how we can help you.
 I will do all this as part of a free initial consultation for 20-30 minutes, and you'll be under no obligation from there.
 You have nothing to lose, and everything to gain, by calling us.
 The sooner we can stand in front of you as your attorneys, the better off you are going to be.
 Our firm has tried many Assault and Battery, as well as Assault and Battery With a Dangerous Weapon (ABDW) cases.
 Whatever the severity of the specific assault and battery charge, we will make sure your rights are protected.